k-lord/liri-node-app/README.md

 You can use LIRI to search for song information for a specific track, upcoming concerts for a specific band or artist, or movie information for a specific movie.

 ### How to Use
-To use LIRI, you must provide a search-command and then a search-query in the command line.
+To use LIRI, you must provide a `search-command` and then a `search-query` in the command line.

 #### Examples
-Bands In Town Example: `node liri.js concert-this Tyler The Creator` Spotify Example: `node liri.js spotify-this-song Respect` OMDB Example: `node liri.js movie-this The Fast and The Furious Tokyo Drift` Random.txt Example: `node liri.js do-what-it-says`
+* Bands In Town Example: `node liri.js concert-this Tyler The Creator`
+* Spotify Example: `node liri.js spotify-this-song Respect`
+* OMDB Example: `node liri.js movie-this The Fast and The Furious Tokyo Drift`
+* Random.txt Example: `node liri.js do-what-it-says`

 #### Reference Guide
-* The available search-commands and responses are as follows:
+* The available `search-commands` and responses are as follows:
     1. `concert-this`: this command searches the `Bands In Town API`.
-        * If a search-query has been included in the command line following the search-command, you will receive a response from the `Bands In Town API` that includes the following information:
+        * If a `search-query` has been included in the command line following `concert-this`, you will receive a response from the Bands In Town API that includes the following information:
             * Name of the Venue
             * Venue Location
             * Date of the Event (formatted as "MM/DD/YYYY" using moment.js)

-        * For this command, you _must_ provide a search query following the search-command.
+        * For this command, you _must_ provide a `search-query` following `concert-this`.
 If you do not provide a band or artist's name for which to search, you will receive a message informing you that a band or artist name is required.
         * If the band is not currently on tour, you will receive a message stating this.

     2. `spotify-this-song`: this command searches the `Node-Spotify-API`.
-        * If a search-query has been included in the command line following the search-command, you will receive a response from the `Node-Spotify-API` that includes the following information:
+        * If a `search-query` has been included in the command line following `spotify-this-song`, you will receive a response from the Node-Spotify-API that includes the following information:
             * Artist(s)
             * The song's name
             * A preview link of the song from Spotify
             * The album that the song is from
-        * If a search-query has not been included after this search-command, it is set to a default response showing results for "Amber" by 311.
+        * If a `search-query` has _not_ been included after `spotify-this-song`, it is set to a default response showing results for "Amber" by 311.

     3. `movie-this`: this command searches the `OMDB API`.
-        * If a search-query has been included in the command line following the search-command, you will receive a response from the `OMDB API` that includes the following information:
+        * If a `search-query` has been included in the command line following `movie-this`, you will receive a response from the OMDB API that includes the following information:

-        ```
             * Title of the movie.
             * Year the movie came out.
             * IMDB Rating of the movie.
             * Rotten Tomatoes Rating of the movie.
             * Country where the movie was produced.
             * Language of the movie.
             * Plot of the movie.
             * Actors in the movie.
-        ```
+        * If a `search-query` has _not_ been included after `movie-this`, it is set to a default response showing results for _Mr.
+Nobody_.